kritzikratzi/Oscilloscope/readme.md

 3. Open a terminal inside the OpenFrameworks folder or cd into it.
 	Note: Make sure that this is the folder with the OpenFrameworks README and not a contanining folder!

-Everything from here on out is done in this terminal, just run each command in order.
+Everything from here on out is done in this terminal, just run each command in order. (ignore **bold comments**)

 	sudo apt-get install gobjc++
 	cd scripts/linux/ubuntu